 Educators who set out to work with students with special needs already know the benefits of this job.
 They work with students across the school, and sometimes even across the district.
-They see the difference they make in their students’ educational progress.
-They embrace the challenges and relish in the unique personalities of them.
+They see the difference they make in their students’ educational progress, and they embrace the challenges and relish in the unique personalities of them.
 However, there are many reasons for an educator of special education to return for a graduate degree.
 Here are five reasons to earn a master’s degree in special education.

 High Demand for Special Education Educators